-For example, a study in 50 people with metabolic syndrome showed that taking a supplement containing red yeast rice and olive extract reduced levels of oxidative stress — a key cause of chronic inflammation — by up to 20% (13).
+For example, a study in 50 people with metabolic syndrome showed that taking a supplement containing red yeast rice and olive extract for 8 weeks reduced levels of oxidative stress — a key cause of chronic inflammation — by up to 20 percent (

 Although current research is limited to animal and test-tube studies, some evidence suggests that red yeast rice may help reduce the growth and spread of cancer cells.

-One study found that giving mice with prostate cancer red yeast rice powder significantly decreased tumor volume compared to a control group (15).
+One study found that giving mice with prostate cancer red yeast rice powder significantly decreased tumor volume compared with a control group (